Exploring Deep Models for Practical Gait Recognition: More Experiments

-\textbf{Datasets.} Four widely-used gait datasets are employed, \textit{i.e.}, CASIA-B~\cite{yu2006framework}, OU-MVLP~\cite{takemura2018multi}, Gait3D~\cite{zheng2022gait}, and GREW~\cite{zhu2021gait}.
-They were collected in 2006, 2018, 2022, and 2021, respectively, with the collection scenes of the former two being fully-constrained laboratories and those of the latter two being entirely in the wild.
-The key statistical indicators are shown in Tab.~\ref{tab.datasets}.
-Our experiments strictly follow the official evaluation protocols.

-\textbf{Implementation Details.} Most of the implementation details are presented in Table~\ref{tab.implementation}.
-Unless otherwise specified, a) the silhouettes are aligned by the normalization method used in \cite{takemura2018multi} and resized to $64\times44$. b) The input sequence is unordered for implementing the DeepGaitV2-2D and SwinGait-2D while ordered for others. c) The triplet loss with a margin of 0.2 is used~\cite{hermans2017defense}. d) The spatial augmentation strategy outlined by \cite{fan2022opengait} is adopted. e) The source code will be available.
-Particularly for the SwinGait series, a) The bottom convolution and head layers are initialized from the corresponding trained DeepGaitV2 model~\cite{carion2020end} with the learning rate of $3\times10^{-5}$. b) Following~\cite{liu2021swin}, a stochastic depth rate of $0.1$ is employed~\cite{huang2016deep}.
+\textbf{Implementation details.} Implementation details are mostly presented in Table~\ref{tab.implementation}.
+Unless otherwise specified, the silhouettes are aligned by the normalization method used in \cite{takemura2018multi} and resized to $64\times44$.
+The input sequence is unordered for implementing the DeepGaitV2-2D and SwinGait-2D while ordered for others.
+The triplet loss with a margin of 0.2 is used. d) The spatial augmentation strategy outlined by \cite{Fan_2023_CVPR} is adopted.
+The source code will be available.
+Particularly for the SwinGait series, the bottom convolution and head layers are initialized from the corresponding trained DeepGaitV2 models with the learning rate of $3\times10^{-5}$.
+Following~\cite{liu2021swin}, a stochastic depth rate of $0.1$ is employed.